walkerford/chainlink-bridge-project/chainlink-project.md

 - Prioritize security over speed.
 - Some node teams will be permissioned while the software matures, but will eventually become permissionless.
-- Responsibilities will be delegated in a way that makes each individual responsibility as simple as possible and therefore easier to get right.
-Also allows for security checkpoints.
+- Delegate or layer responsibilities in a way that makes each responsibility as simple as possible and therefore easier to get right.
+This also allows for security checkpoints.
-- BGC determines which blockchains are supported
+- Control which blockchains are supported.
+BGC determines which blockchains are supported.
-- Any interface-compatible token on a given supported chain should be able to register with the bridge in a permissionless manner.
+- All any tokens on supported blockchains to be added.
+Any interface-compatible token on a given supported chain should be able to register with the bridge in a permissionless manner.
-- There will be hooks to pause a given bridge, in the case of an emergency, but not the ability to sensor transactions.
+- Be flexible in ability to respond to emergencies, but don't compromise on user sovereignty.
+Provide hooks to rate-limit or pause a given bridge, but not the ability to sensor transactions.
+- Support ecosystem development with documentation and SDKs for each of: blockchain owners, token owners, and end users.
+- Inspire usage through a reference web interface for interacting with the bridge.

 ## Assumptions